pubkey/rxdb/docs-src/replication-graphql.md

 }
 ```

-Then your data is always sortable by `updatedAt`.
+then your data is always sortable by `updatedAt`.
 This ensures that when RxDB fetches 'new' changes, it can send the latest `updatedAt` to the GraphQL-endpoint and then recieve all newer rows.

 Deleted rows still exist but have `deleted: true` set.
 This ensures that when RxDB fetches new rows, even the deleted rows are send back and can be known at the client-side.

 ### GraphQL Server

-At the server-side, there must exist an endpoint which returns newer rows.
-For example lets say you create a Query `feedForRxDBReplication` which returns a list of newer objects.
+At the server-side, there must exist an endpoint which returns newer rows when the last replicated document is used as input.
+For example lets say you create a Query `feedForRxDBReplication` which returns a list of newer documents, related to the given one, sorted by `updatedAt`.

-Also you have to create a modifier which lets RxDB update data when the push-sync is run.
+For the push-replication, you also need a modifier which lets RxDB update data with a changed document as input.

 ```
 input HumanInput {